k9securityio/k9-datadog-viz/README.md

 This repo contains the k9 Security Datadog integration tools.

-These tools help you load the k9 Security csv files into Datadog for viewing in the k9 Security dashboard:
+These tools help you load the k9 Security csv files into Datadog for visualization in the k9 Security dashboard:

 ![k9 Security Daily IAM Access Review for Datadog](assets/k9security-daily-review.dashboard.png)